GuangchuangYu/resume/resume.md

 Conference Posters
 -----------------
+2016
+:   **Phylogeny-guided genome assembly method for short read nucleotide sequences from co-infecting influenza A viruses**,
+	Options IX for the control of influenza, International Society for Influenza and other Respiratory Virus Disease, Chicago, Aug.
+2016

 2015
 :   **ggtree: an *R* package for visualization and annotation of phylogenetic tree with different types of meta-data**,
 	The 20^th^ Research Postgraduate Symposium, The University of Hong Kong, Hong Kong, Dec.
 2015